DISCOVER UNFORGETTABLE CRUISING DESTINATIONS WORLDWIDE

 The Mice is a maze of small islands, shallow channels, and hidden lagoons.
 Because navigation is challenging, everyone often joins in on deck to help steer the yacht.
 The effort pays off with access to a surreal and remote island world—far from the usual routes and completely undisturbed.

-Stanley Cay, known for its famous Pig Beach, is a highlight of our Exumas journey.
+Staniel Cay, known for its famous Pig Beach, is a highlight of our Exumas journey.
 You have the chance to swim with the pigs and hang out together at the beach.
 Not far from here lies Sandy Cay, a peaceful island perfect for exploring.
 Later, we enjoy the evening at the laid-back Sailors Bar—one of the few moments we spend on land with civilisation during the trip.

 Sailing in the Exumas